google/pprof/doc/pprof.md

    `-tagfocus mytag=128kb:512kb,16kb:32kb`
    or `-tagfocus mytag=128kb:512kb,mytag2=128kb:512kb`.
 Just single value for numeric tags.
-* `-tagfocus somecoolregex` accepts a sample iff it has any string tag with `tagkey:tagvalue` string matching the specified regexp.
+* `-tagfocus someregex` accepts a sample iff it has any string tag with `tagName:tagValue` string matching the specified regexp.
-* `-tagfocus tagkey:tagvalue` accepts a sample iff it has a string tag named `tagkey` with value `tagvalue` (omitting the fact that anchors need to be added here for full accuracy).
-In the future, backward compatibility of matching against `tagkey:tagvalue` will be going away.
+* `-tagfocus tagName:tagValue` accepts a sample iff it has a string tag named `tagName` with value `tagValue` (omitting the fact that anchors need to be added here for full accuracy).
+In the future, backward compatibility of matching against `tagName:tagValue` will be going away.
 * `-tagfocus mytag=myvalue1,myvalue2` matches if either of the two tag values are present.